-An insurance score is a number based on your credit history that is intended to predict your likelihood of filing an insurance claim and thereby costing an insurer money.
-Auto insurance scores are also called credit-based insurance scores, and car insurance companies are allowed to take them into account when setting premiums everywhere except for Massachusetts, Hawaii and California.
+An insurance score is a number based on your credit history that is used to predict your likelihood of filing an insurance claim and costing an insurer money.
+Auto insurance scores, also called credit-based insurance scores, can be used to set car insurance premiums everywhere except for Massachusetts, Hawaii and California.

 The credit-scoring company FICO created the first insurance scores in 1993, and today FICO estimates that 95% of all personal insurers take insurance scores into account.
+FICO scores are based on five categories: 40% past payment history, 30% current level of indebtedness, 15% length of credit history, 10% new credit, and 5% variety of credit types.
 Multiple studies, including one by the Federal Trade Commission, demonstrate that the scores effectively predict risk for insurers, which is logical because individuals who responsibly handle their finances figure to be equally responsible with their cars or homes.

 Insurance Score Companies

 Insurance scores rely on information from your credit reports and are formulated by three main companies: FICO, LexisNexis, and TransUnion.

 FICO insurance scores range from 250 to 900.